-Official results from our 2021 shows can be found on the ARHA website.
+Official results from our individual 2022 shows can be found on the ARHA website.

 MoRHA Year-End Award Rules

 1. MoRHA points shall count only after payment of MoRHA membership has been made or after intention to join MoRHA has been made on entry form together with a blank check left with the MoRHA horse show office staff prior to the beginning of the MoRHA show in order for points obtained at that show to count towards year-end awards.